arislanIOT/go/booking-app/README.md

 // create a map for user
 	// map is a collection of key value pair.
 Hence
 	// syntax :  var userDate = map[key]value
+# Map
 All key have the same data type
 All value have the same data type

 To create an empty map; you can use the build in command called make

 var userData = make(map[string]string)
+# Struct
+collect different type of data types eg.: date of birth, subscription boolean, etc.. user entity will have different data types,

+# Sprint
+fmt.Sprintf()
+this can be used to print a string to a variable as formatted output.

+# Thread (goroutine)
+# Sleep function under the package called time